-Location Heritage Attribute Current Use / Experience Plaza entrance is aligned with original ticket kiosks have been remainded through the enlargement of Main entrance for Ontario Place and the Cinesphere.
+Location Heritage Attribute Current Use / Experience Plaza entrance is aligned with original design intent.
+The indicate the plaza width through the enlargement of the entrance building to Main entrance for Ontario Place and the Cinesphere.
 Current use as an entrance is aligned with original design intent.
 The individual freestanding ticket kiosks have been removed and the plaza width has been reduced through the enlargement of the entrance building to house the ticket windows inside.
 Street furnishings have been replaced over time.
 West Island West Island As per the original, intended use: current use as " An 80-acre offshore development of islands," comprised of "landfill shaped in two islands, rather than one so that the Pavilion would be freed from the sense of being landlocked," and "the islands would most likely be expanded in the future to allow for connections with Harbour City" Wes Landform Associated with Localized Microclimate.
-The landforms provide sheltered microclimates. development of islands," comprised of "landfill shaped in rather than one so that the Pavilion would be freed from the As per the original, intended use: current use as " An 80-acre offshore development of islands," comprised of "landfill shaped in two islands, rather than one so that the Pavilion would be freed from the sense of being landlocked," and "the islands would most likely be expanded in the future to allow for connections with Harbour City"
+The landforms provide sheltered microclimates.
+East Island East Island As per the original, intended use: current use as " An 80-acre offshore development of islands," comprised of "landfill shaped in two islands, rather than one so that the Pavilion would be freed from the sense of being landlocked," and "the islands would most likely be expanded in the future to allow for connections with Harbour City"